Yuan Yuan Tan

 Yuan Yuan Tan was born in Shanghai, China, and trained at Shanghai Dancing School and Stuttgart’s John Cranko School.
 She joined San Francisco Ballet as a soloist in 1995 and was promoted to principal dancer in 1997.

 Tan has danced such major roles as Giselle in Tomasson’s Giselle; Grand Pas de Deux Ballerina, Sugar Plum Fairy, and Queen of the Snow in Tomasson’s Nutcracker; Juliet in Tomasson’s Romeo & Juliet; Aurora and Lilac Fairy in Tomasson’s The Sleeping Beauty; Odette/Odile in Tomasson’s Swan Lake; Kitri in Tomasson/Possokhov’s Don Quixote; Tatiana in Cranko’s Onegin; Desdemona in Lubovitch’s Othello; Mermaid in Neumeier’s The Little Mermaid; and Cinderella in Wheeldon’s Cinderella.
-She created roles in Tomasson’s 7 for Eight, Caprice, Chi-Lin, The Fifth Season, and Silver Ladders; Kudelka’s The Ruins Proclaim the Building Was Beautiful; Liang’s Symphonic Dances; Possokhov’s Damned, Diving into the Lilacs, Firebird, Fusion, Magrittomania, RAkU, and Study in Motion; Scarlett’s Hummingbird; Welch’s Tu Tu and Naked; and Wheeldon’s Continuum, Ghosts, Number Nine, and Quaternary, among others.
+She created principal roles in Tomasson’s 7 for Eight, Caprice, Chi-Lin, The Fifth Season, and Silver Ladders; Kudelka’s The Ruins Proclaim the Building Was Beautiful; Liang’s Symphonic Dances; Morris’ Sylvia (Sylvia); Possokhov’s Damned, Diving into the Lilacs, Firebird, Fusion, Magrittomania, RAkU, Study in Motion, and Swimmer; Scarlett’s Hummingbird; Welch’s Tu Tu and Naked; and Wheeldon’s Continuum, Ghosts, Number Nine, and Quaternary, among others.

-Her repertory includes Ashton’s Thaïs Pas de Deux; Balanchine’s Agon, Apollo, Brahms-Schoenberg Quartet, Concerto Barocco, “Diamonds,” Prodigal Son, Stravinsky Violin Concerto, Symphony in C, Symphony in Three Movements, and Theme and Variations; Duato’s Without Words; Forsythe’s Artifact Suite; Lifar’s Suite en Blanc; Liang’s Distant Cries and Somewhere in Time; MacMillan’s Winter Dreams; Makarova’s (after Petipa) Kingdom of the Shades, Act II from La Bayadère and Paquita; McGregor’s Chroma and Eden/Eden; Ratmansky’s Russian Seasons and Shostakovich Trilogy (Piano Concerto #1); Robbins’ Afternoon of a Faun, Dances at a Gathering, Dybbuk, and In the Night; Tudor’s Gala Performance; and Wheeldon’s After the Rain pas de deux and Polyphonia.
+Her repertory includes Ashton’s Thaïs Pas de Deux; Balanchine’s Agon, Apollo, Brahms-Schoenberg Quartet, Concerto Barocco, “Diamonds,” Prodigal Son, Stravinsky Violin Concerto, Symphony in C, Symphony in Three Movements, and Theme and Variations; Duato’s Without Words; Forsythe’s Artifact Suite; Lifar’s Suite en Blanc; Liang’s Distant Cries and Somewhere in Time; MacMillan’s Winter Dreams; Makarova’s (after Petipa) “The Kingdom of the Shades” from La Bayadère, Act II and Paquita; McGregor’s Chroma and Eden/Eden; Ratmansky’s Russian Seasons and Shostakovich Trilogy (Piano Concerto #1); Robbins’ Afternoon of a Faun, Dances at a Gathering, Dybbuk, and In the Night; Tudor’s Gala Performance; and Wheeldon’s After the Rain pas de deux and Polyphonia.